 - Data from the truck’s onboard computer

-- Post-accident drug and alcohol tests of the truck driver
+- Post-accident drug and alcohol tests on the truck driver

 - Commercial driving records